awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 #### Adding a new delivery option without a template<a name="add-delivery-option"></a>

-1. To add a new delivery option without a template, choose **Add delivery option**\.
+1. To add a new delivery option without a template, choose **New delivery option**\.
 After adding an option, follow the instructions in the following steps to configure it\.

 1. Choose a delivery method for the delivery option\.
 The delivery method determines how buyers will launch your software\.
    + For a **Container image** delivery option, provide paths to container images in an Amazon Elastic Container Registry \(Amazon ECR\) repository that was created in the AWS Marketplace console\.
 Buyers use the container image paths to launch the software by pulling the images directly into their environments\.